jschneier/django-storages/docs/backends/gcloud.rst

 you're using the default service account, this means you're restricted to the ``projectPrivate`` ACL.

+``GS_DEFAULT_ACL`` (optional, default is None)

+ACL used when creating a new blob, from the
+`list of predefined ACLs <https://cloud.google.com/storage/docs/access-control/lists#predefined-acl>`_.
+(A "JSON API" ACL is preferred but an "XML API/gsutil" ACL will be translated.)

+For most cases, the blob will need to be set to the ``publicRead`` ACL in order for the file to viewed.
+If GS_DEFAULT_ACL is not set, the blob will have the default permissions set by the bucket.

 ``GS_FILE_CHARSET`` (optional)

 Allows overriding the character set used in filenames.